Grace the Kind One

 If the scene wasn’t tragic enough, the mother wasn’t even Liberian, but from the neighboring country of Guinea.
 By the time I had met her on that roadside, she had been walking for three days through the forest in search of help.

 I’m not the hero in this story.
-Her toddler didn’t make it.
+We pointed her in the direction of the nearest clinic, but her toddler didn’t make it.
 That moment has stayed with me ever since.

 The vast majority of children in developing countries aren’t dying from unknown diseases or acts of war.
 They perish because their parents can’t find medicine or a trained health care worker in time.